The Important Difference Between Green Construction and Green Buildings

 Green & Sustainable Construction

 While green building and green construction practices are different, they work together towards a common goal: to make our buildings more friendly to the environment.
 Although the construction process itself will not receive a special certificate or award, the decisions of contractors to go green will be noticed in the green forests, clean air and happy people.
-The entire world will be greener if the foundations which our world is built is done so in an environmentally friendly way.
+The entire world will be greener if the foundations which our world is built are done so in an environmentally friendly way.